iam-athirakk/athiralead/README.md

 🌱 I'm currently learning:AWS , CI/CD tools and CNCF
 👯 Join my community if you're a tech enthusiast @CloudnLoud Tech Community
 📬 How to reach me: @athirakk1827@gmail.com
-💪 This is where I write , blog and share some motivation - @athiralead
+💪 This is where I write , blog and share some motivation - @https://www.linkedin.com/in/athiralead/

 ---